Tutorial description, case, and objectives

 Introduction: the importance of sharing and contextualising data/datasets

-The DANS Data Station Social Sciences and Humanities is the central institutional repository for research data in the Netherlands.
-Adding your dataset to this repository means that it is likely to be grouped together with and connected to other datasets created with the CLARIAH Media Suite and it contributes to creating more transparency around the research practices connected to the Media Suite.
+**The DANS Data Station Social Sciences and Humanities **is the central institutional repository for research data in the Netherlands.
+Adding your dataset to this repository means that it is likely to be grouped with and connected to other datasets created with the CLARIAH Media Suite and it contributes to creating more transparency around the research practices connected to the Media Suite.
 As this data station is specifically made for Social Sciences and Humanities, it is most suitable for datasets that fit well within these disciplines.
 If you need help with depositing your data, you can check this manual .

 If your research is more interdisciplinary, you might want to consider Zenodo .
 In Zenodo, you can either add your dataset to a ‘community’ or create your own.
 In case your research is more particular and/or has an interdisciplinary approach, this repository might be a better fit for you as datasets from other fields can be added to it.
 Another consideration for choosing this repository is the scope of your research.
-As Zenodo is internationally focussed, it is likely that the dataset will be more findable by international researchers if made available via this platfom.
+As Zenodo is internationally focussed, the dataset will likely be more findable by international researchers if made available via this platfom.
 You can find a guide on how to submit data on Zenodo here .

 Sources